The Learning Environment

 The children also have weekly access to The Meadow, for Forest Schools sessions, led by qualified Forest School leaders.

 Whilst at Highfield, we will be working closely with your child and yourselves.
 In their first few weeks, the staff assess the stage of development your child is at in relation to all the areas of learning and our Curricular Goals.
 From this basis, we will work together to ensure your child continues to make progress.
 Our observations and records are updated regularly whilst your child is at Nursery School and are shared with you through Tapestry.
 You can also share your observations from home.
-We will ensure your child’s school receives information concerning learning and development within the Foundation Stage.
+We will ensure your child’s next school receives information concerning learning and development within the Foundation Stage.

 We work with outside agencies to support children’s special needs at an early stage.
 If you have any concerns or wish to discuss particular needs we would be pleased to help.
 Contact the special educational needs co-ordinator (SENDCo) or Headteacher through the office staff.
+For more information, please see our Special Educational Needs and Disabilities tab.